ayusharora7/Abstractive-Text-Summarization/README.md

 ## Step 1: Preprocess the data

-In this model, we need to preprocess the dataset such that the same set of words are used for the input and output sentences.The dataset used is the CNN/dailymail dataset which is a collection of the articles mostly news, interviews that have been published on the two popular websites CNN.com and dailymail.com.
+In this model, we need to preprocess the dataset such that the same set of words are used for the input and output sentences.The dataset used is the CNN/dailymail dataset which is a collection of the articles mostly news, interviews that have been published on the two popular websites CNN.com and dailymail.com.The dataset can be found [here]( https://s3.amazonaws.com/opennmt-models/Summary/cnndm.tar.gz).

 The command for preprocessing the data is given below